-- 46. The School shall establish a procedure for determining reasonable adjustments to assessment for students with a disability, chronic medical condition or who experience an acute illness or injury during an assessment period. - 47.
-Examiners / markers shall assess work without referring to medical and / or exceptional circumstances, unless they receive written instructions from the Student Services Centre to do so. - 48.
+- 45. The School shall establish a procedure for determining reasonable adjustments to assessment for students with a disability, chronic medical condition or who experience an acute illness or injury during an assessment period. - 46.
+Examiners / markers shall assess work without referring to medical and / or exceptional circumstances, unless they receive written instructions from the Student Services Centre to do so.
+47. All students are required to sit examinations in London in accordance with the examination - 47.
 All students are required to sit examinations in London in accordance with the examination timetables which are published prior to each examination period.
 By submitting an assessment or attending an examination, the School considers the student to be declaring themselves fit to sit.
-If a student experiences disruption to their studies prior to this point from personal difficulties e.g. bereavement or illness, they should consider whether an extension or deferral is more appropriate and seek advice from the Student Services Centre and/or their academic department. - 49.
-The School has established a set of procedures which students may access if they face exceptional circumstances which affect examinations or other forms of assessment: - 49.1 A student may request to defer one or more assessments in accordance with the Schools published Deferral Procedure. - 49.2 A student may be permitted to sit an examination overseas in exceptional circumstances where there is clear evidence that the event, in the School's view, would make it inadvisable for the student to return to the UK.
-The School will not agree to a request which is based solely on the student's personal convenience or the cost of travelling to London. - 49.3 A student who is unable to follow the Extension Procedure or Deferral Procedure must follow the Exceptional Circumstances Procedure in order to inform the Sub-Board of examiners about circumstances that may have affected their assessment(s).
+If a student experiences disruption to their studies prior to this point from personal difficulties e.g. bereavement or illness, they should consider whether an extension or deferral is more appropriate and seek advice from the Student Services Centre and/or their academic department. - 48.
+The School has established a set of procedures which students may access if they face exceptional circumstances which affect examinations or other forms of assessment: - 48.1 A student may request to defer one or more assessments in accordance with the Schools published Deferral Procedure. - A student may be permitted to sit an examination overseas in exceptional circumstances where there is clear evidence that the event, in the School's view, would make it inadvisable for the student to return to the UK.
+The School will not agree to a request which is based solely on the student's personal convenience or the cost of travelling to London. - 48.3 A student who is unable to follow the Extension Procedure or Deferral Procedure must follow the Exceptional Circumstances Procedure in order to inform the Sub-Board of examiners about circumstances that may have affected their assessment(s).
 Such circumstances would normally be sudden, unforeseen, out of the student's own control and proximate to the assessment(s) in question.
 The Sub-board of Examiners may inform the relevant School Board of Examiners of these circumstances.